Leech Lake - Minnesota's Third

 Here are some helpful Leech Lake links:

-Lake Information & Fish Sampling Report
+Leech Lake Information & Fish Sampling Report

 Leech Lake Map - (.pdf file)